adopt-liveview/adopt-liveview/priv/pages/2024/04-09-multiple-slots-en_US.md

 ---

-Let's recap the solution we used in the previous class for the Hero component:
+Let's recap the solution we used in the previous lesson for the Hero component:

 ```elixir
 # ...